BigBlueW/Easy-Screen-Translator/README.md

 3. where `search` button takes you
 4. which language to identify via tesseract

-through modifying the [config.txt](readyToUseVersion/config.txt) as below.
+through modifying the [config.txt](sourceCode/config.txt) present below.

 > resultLanguage = zh-TW
 >